Help & Advice

 What should I expect?

-- An independent senior member of staff will ACKNOWLEDGE your complaint within 7 days.
+- An independent senior member of staff will ACKNOWLEDGE your complaint within 3 working days.
 At this stage we will give you our understanding of your case and invite you to make any further comments or ask you for clarification in respect of any matter.

 - The independent senior member of staff will then INVESTIGATE your complaint fully by reviewing the documentation and speaking to any personnel involved.

-- You will receive our WRITTEN RESPONSE within 21 days from the receipt of your formal complaint.
+- You will receive our WRITTEN RESPONSE within 15 working days from the receipt of your formal complaint.
 We will detail our findings, whether or not your complaint has been upheld and what action we propose to take as a result of your complaint.
-If we are unable to provide a full response within 21 days then we will instead write to you to advise the reasons why we are unable to respond and provide a new date by which you will receive a written response.
+If we are unable to provide a full response within 15 working days then we will instead write to you to advise the reasons why we are unable to respond and provide a new date by which you will receive a written response.

 If you are dissatisfied with any aspect of the handling of your formal complaint, or dispute the findings of the investigation then you can request a REVIEW of your complaint by writing to the Directors of Castleford (Poole) Ltd. Please send your complaint review request to The Managing Director, Castleford (Poole) Ltd, Thamesbourne Lodge, Station Road, Bourne End, Buckinghamshire SL8 5QH or email Castleford Management on firstname.lastname@example.org